UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 For context: a Firewalla Gold Pro plus a separate AP runs higher.
 A Cisco Meraki Go stack exceeds $600.
 The UCG-Ultra setup delivers managed VLANs, IDS/IPS, multi-WAN, and centralized management for under $450.

-What Are the Real-World Speed Limits of the UCG-Ultra?
+What Are the Speed Limits of the UCG-Ultra?

-If your internet plan exceeds 1 Gbps, the UCG-Ultra will bottleneck it.
-The Cloud Gateway Max handles 2.3 Gbps IDS/IPS with 2.5 GbE LAN ports.
+If your ISP plan exceeds 1 Gbps, the Cloud Gateway Max provides 2.3 Gbps routing throughput and 2.5 GbE LAN ports.
 For 2+ Gbps fiber, look at the Cloud Gateway Fiber (5 Gbps IDS/IPS) or Dream Machine Pro Max.

 PPPoE Connection Overhead